-All recipients of FTA assistance are responsible for compliance with all Civil Rights requirements applicable to transit related projects, including 49 U.S. 5332 (Nondiscrimination), Title VI of the Civil Rights Act of 1964, Equal Employment Opportunity (EEO), Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, Disadvantaged Business Enterprise (DBE) program requirements, and DOT policy guidance concerning recipient's responsibilities to Limited English Proficient (LEP) persons (FTA Circular 5010.1E pg.
-II.8).
+All recipients of FTA assistance are responsible for compliance with all Civil Rights requirements applicable to transit related projects, including 49 U.S. 5332 (Nondiscrimination), Title VI of the Civil Rights Act of 1964, Equal Employment Opportunity (EEO), Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, Disadvantaged Business Enterprise (DBE) program requirements, and DOT policy guidance concerning recipient's responsibilities to Limited English Proficient (LEP) persons (FTA Circular 5010.1F).

-The FTA's civil rights requirements are provided in the appropriate program circular and 4702.1B Title VI, and 4702.1A ADA circulars.
+The FTA's civil rights requirements are provided in the appropriate program circular and FTA Circular 4702.1B Title VI Requirements and Guidelines for Federal Transit Administration Recipients and FTA Circular 4710.1 Americans with Disabilities Act (ADA) Guidance.
 Recipients also must include these requirements in each subcontract financed in whole or in part with Federal assistance provided by FTA, modified only if necessary to identify the affected parties.
 Recipients and subrecipients are required to have internal agency written policies in place to address compliance with these requirements.